counsyl/puppet-python/README.md

 }
 ```

-When using the `owner` parameter, packages Puppet will cast itself
+When using the `owner` parameter Puppet will cast itself
 as this user when installing packages with [`venv_package`](#venv_package)
 -- this improves security especially when playing with unknown packages.